calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 #### IV Collision

 - The key is fixed, and the period of IV is $2^{24}$
-- Same IV leads to same keystream.
+- Same IV leads to same key stream.
 - So if the adversary takes two frames with same IV to obtain the XOR of two plaintext messages.
 	- $c_1 \oplus c_2 = (p_1 \oplus k_s) \oplus (p_2 \oplus k_s) = p_1 \oplus p_2$
 - Since network traffic contents are predictable, messages can be recovered.
 	- We are in the link layer, so HTTP, IP, TCP headers will be contained in the encrypted payload.
 	- The header formats are usually known.

+#### CRC Algorithm

+Given a bit string (defined in the specification), the sender performs long division on the data.
+The remainder is the result of the CRC, which is appended to the data.
+The receiver will check by performing long division, and the remainder should be $0$ if there were no bit errors during transmission.

 ### Message Modification